jet/equinox/DOCUMENTATION.md

 - [`type Decider`](https://github.com/jet/equinox/blob/master/src/Equinox/Decider.fs#L11) -
   surface API one uses to `Transact` or `Query` against a specific stream's state
 - [`type LoadOption` Discriminated Union](https://github.com/jet/equinox/blob/master/src/Equinox/Decider.fs#L59) -
-  used to specify optimization overrides to be applied when `resolve` hydrates a `Decider`
+  used to specify optimization overrides to be applied when a `Decider`'s `Query` or `Transact` operations establishes the state of the stream

 Its recommended to read the examples in conjunction with perusing the code in order to see the relatively simple implementations that underlie the